5colldh/newrigor-viz/README.md

 # How are they made?

-[D3, y'all.](http://d3js.org) I'm [Jeffrey Moro](http://jeffreymoro.com), a post-bac with 5CollDH and a novice to all things visualization, so follow along if you want to see me fumble around, or if you want to pitch in and fork this repo!
+[D3, y'all](http://d3js.org), as well as some very useful and straightforward visualization templates from the [twarc](https://github/edsu/twarc) and [twarc-report](https://github.com/pbinkley/twarc-report) repos.
+I'm [Jeffrey Moro](http://jeffreymoro.com), a post-bac with 5CollDH and a novice to all things visualization, so follow along if you want to see me fumble around, or if you want to pitch in and fork this repo!